Testing the coupling of dark radiations in light of the Hubble tension: Fisher Forecast

 where $\theta_{\mathrm{FWHM}}$ represents the experimental resolution, $s$ is the instrumental noise in temperature, and $\sqrt{2}s$ is the noise in polarization.
 The noise for lensing potential is reconstructed according to \cite{hu2002mass}.
 The Fisher forecast is performed through a modification of the public code \textbf{Fishchips} \cite{li2018disentangling}.

-In this study, we compare three categories of experiments: the current state-of-the-art CMB data, provided by the Planck satellite; the improved large-scale polarization CMB measurements by the scheduled experiment in Tibet\footnote{This is a CMB degree-scale polarimeter to be deployed on the Tibetan plateau, dubbed as the Ali CMB Polarization Telescope (AliCPT) \cite{Li:2017lat, Kuo:2017ubm, Li:2018rwc, Salatino:2020skr}.
+In this study, we compare three categories of experiments: the current state-of-the-art CMB data provided by the Planck satellite, and the improved large-scale polarization CMB measurements from the scheduled experiment in Tibet\footnote{This is a CMB degree-scale polarimeter to be deployed on the Tibetan plateau, dubbed as the Ali CMB Polarization Telescope (AliCPT) \cite{Li:2017lat, Kuo:2017ubm, Li:2018rwc, Salatino:2020skr}.
 Some related studies of this project can be found in \cite{Cai:2016hqj, Li:2017drr, Wu:2020eag, Zhang:2020ltv, Li:2021tel, Liu:2022beb, zhang2023future, Wu:2022qdf, han:2023forecasts} and references therein.}; the Stage-4 CMB experiment (CMB-S4) \cite{abazajian2016cmb}.
 Details of the experimental configurations we use is summarized in Table~\ref{table:experiments_configuration}.

 We assume equal $\ell$-band coverage across different channels, including temperature, polarization-E, and lensing potential.
-The fiducial cosmology model we used is based on the best-fit parameters in Section~\ref{sec:results} for the model $G+R_\nu$ in the strong self-interacting regime.
+The fiducial cosmology model we used is based on the best-fit parameters in Section~\ref{sec:results} for the model $N_{\rm fs},\tilde N_{\rm si}$ in the strong self-interacting region.
+The parameters we're interested in this section are those related to dark radiations, so we vary the following parameter set $\{\log_{10}[G_{\rm eff}/{\rm MeV^{-2}}],\tilde N_{\rm si},N_{\rm fs},H_0\}$.
 Furthermore, we conducted an analysis to evaluate the potential improvement achieved by incorporating polarization B-mode data.
-However, our findings indicate that, even in CMB-S4 experiments, the contribution from polarization B-mode data is consistently limited, as illustrated in Figure~\ref{fig:fisher_info} and Figure~\ref{fig:fisher_forecast}.
+However, our findings indicate that, even in CMB-S4 experiments, the contribution from polarization B-mode data is consistently limited, as illustrated in Fig~\ref{fig:fisher_info} and Fig~\ref{fig:fisher_error_cov}.